 Producing Words That Rhyme - You'll know that your preschooler really understands rhyming when your preschooler can come up with more words that rhyme with a word you say.

-If you find that your preschooler isn't understanding these rhyming games, then simply back up a bit and focus on rhyming books, songs and finger plays and create opportunities to model rhyming casually throughout the day.
+If your 3 or 4 year old child isn't understanding these rhyming games, then take a break and focus on rhyming books, songs and finger plays and create opportunities to model rhyming casually throughout the day.

-If you've already started a collection of Montessori language objects for teaching phonics, then pull out the ones that rhyme to create a rhyming game with objects.
+If you've already started to build a collection of Montessori language objects for teaching phonics, then pull out the ones that rhyme to create a rhyming game with objects.

 Or, save yourself some time and buy a set of rhyming objects from my shop!